 Fall Deadline- July 1st

-Spring Deadline- November 1st
+Spring Deadline- December 1st

 Summer Deadline- April 1st

-Note: students with international student visas should apply to the IDT Master’s on-campus program.
+Note: students with international student visas should apply to the Instructional Design and Technology Master’s on-campus program.

 © 2023 University of Cincinnati Online Copyright Information